bjohnson7/ui-internship-training-docs/src/pages/toolkit/git-for-dummies.md

 1. Open SmartGit

-</article>
-Double click on the file with exclaimation mark (the exclaimation mark indicates a conflicted file) to open up the three-panel editor, Conflict Solver
+2. Double click on the file with exclaimation mark (the exclaimation mark indicates a conflicted file) to open up the three-panel editor, Conflict Solver
+​
-​The left panel shows what's new on the master.
-Usually these are the changes that we want to keep The center panel is the working branch.
+	- The left panel shows what's new on the master.
+Usually these are the changes that we want to keep
+	- The center panel is the working branch.
 This is where we select the changes that we want and make any further modifications if needed.
-The right panel shows the changes we have made
+	- The right panel shows the changes we have made
-Fix the conflict and stash the changes.
+3. Fix the conflict and stash the changes.
 Staging the file marks it as resolved in Git.
 Continue the process for the next conflicted file until there is no more conflicts
-Now all the conflicts have been resolved, we run $git rebase --continue to continue the merging process
+4. Now all the conflicts have been resolved, we run `$git rebase --continue` to continue the merging process

-Resources:

-25 Tips for Intermediate Git Users
-Has both explanations and examples of some useful git commands.
+</article>